estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 CREATE PUBLICATION flow_publication FOR TABLE schema.table1, schema.table2;
 ```

+4. Note the instance's host under Server name, and the port under Connection Strings (usually `5432`).
+Together, you'll use the host:port as the `address` property when you configure the connector.

-4. Configure your connector as described in the [configuration](#configuration) section above,
+5. Configure your connector as described in the [configuration](#configuration) section above,
-with the additional of the `proxy` stanza to enable the SSH tunnel.
+including the additional `networkTunnel` configuration to enable the SSH tunnel.
 See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks)
 for additional details and a sample.
-You can find the host as Server Name, and the port under Connection Strings (usually `5432`).

 ## TOASTed values